DerekPascarella/Dreamcast-FMV-Auto-Subber/README.md

 ## Changelog
 - **Version 1.4 (2025-03-24)**
-    - Added option to manually define target aspect ratio at which video will be rendered by game software, which is used to calculate horizontal scaling of subtitles (was previously locked to `4:3`).
+    - Added `aspect_ratio` configuration option to manually define target aspect ratio at which video will be rendered by game software, which is used to calculate horizontal scaling of subtitles (was previously locked to `4:3`).
 - **Version 1.3 (2025-01-14)**
     - Added error-handling when attempting to process SFDs with no audio stream.
     - Rewrote video dimension detection and scaling logic to intelligently account for videos of any resolution.